PatoKass/bloglistFullstack/README.md

 A few items/ideas to work on:

-- Make more exhaustive tests both on front and backend.
+- Exhaustive tests both on front and backend.
 - E2E tests with cypress/playground.
 - Optimized CSS design.
-- UI Functionality for deleting users.
+- UI Functionality for deleting users (DONE!).
 - Dockerizing.
 - "Share" function to tweet (or X) your freshly posted blog.
 - Refactoring code if convenient to achieve the best perfomance, readability and mantainability.

-IMPORTANT: Please note this project was create-react-app which I actually don't use in my other personal projects, since as of april 2023 even though it was not yet deprecated, it's highly recommended to instead create projects using frameworks such as Vite or NextJS to name a few.
-But since the course exercises used create-react-app, I just followed through.
-I'd probably like to migrate the project to Vite in the short term.